 Cooper Spur Alpine Team offers programs for athletes age 6-18, with each program providing different levels of commitment based on goals and interests.
 Our programs are designed to provide training, competition, growth opportunities for young skiers and racers in a fun learning environment.
-All of our ski programs are built on solid fundamental skills in both free-skiing and race technique, with small groups and maximum ski time.
+All of our ski programs are structured to provide high quality instruction utilizing small group size, professional coaching staff, commitment to more time on snow, and building solid fundamental skills through free-skiing and race technique.
 We believe learning is based on repetition, but fun is what provides the motivation.
 Once the basic skiing skills are mastered, coaching emphasis shifts to refining technique and developing the physical, mental, and emotional skills to be a competitive athlete and good teammate.

 Cooper Camp is a four day introduction to ski racing and ski team fun!
 The camp integrates basic skiing and racing fundamentals through fun drills, gate training, and free skiing for optimal skill acquisition.
 The camp finishes with the annual Cooper Cup Giant Slalom Ski Race on the last day.
 Children that can ski green runs and load the chair are eligible for this 4-day program.
 A child can decide to join the team afterwards, by upgrading to one of our Junior Development Teams.

 Requirements: Ski gear*, racing helmet, lift tickets or season pass at Meadows.

 |Early Bird Pricing $380

 Fees do not include: Passes